Start Now: Even Small Steps Count.

 When you do something that feels uncomfortable, it enables growth because you learn and adapt from your lived experiences.

-Growth doesn’t have to be big and dramatic, and even small steps help move the needle.
+Growth also doesn’t have to be big and dramatic.
+Even reaching small milestones helps move the needle.

 The “Perfect Moment” Is Something You Create

-The idea that you’re going to wake up one day and suddenly feel ready to start is what keeps you stuck.
+The idea that you’re going to wake up one day and suddenly feel ready to start creates stagnancy.

 This is because readiness isn’t a feeling you wait for; it’s something that builds after you start.